What is Cloudyn?

 If you provisioned AWS Reserved Instances, you can improve your reserved instances utilization with Optimization reports where you can view buying recommendations, modify unused reservations, and plan provisioning.

-Now that you’re familiar with Cost Management, the next step is to register your cloud environment and start exploring your data.
+Now that you’re familiar with Cloudyn, the next step is to register your cloud environment and start exploring your data.